Yeager Airport

 West Virginia International Yeager Airport (IATA: CRW, ICAO: KCRW, FAA LID: CRW) is a public airport 3 mi east of downtown Charleston, in unincorporated Kanawha County, West Virginia, United States.
 It is owned by the Central West Virginia Regional Airport Authority.
 The airport hosts McLaughlin Air National Guard Base, home to eight C-130 Hercules aircraft of the West Virginia Air National Guard's 130th Airlift Wing (130 AW), an Air Mobility Command (AMC)-gained unit of the West Virginia Air National Guard.

 The airport sits on a hilltop over 300 feet (about 100 m) above the valleys of the Elk and Kanawha Rivers, and the hill drops off sharply on all sides.
 Arriving passengers enjoy a view of downtown Charleston or the rolling hills north and east of the field.

 Federal Aviation Administration records show 225,150 passenger enplanements in calendar year 2015, a decrease of 6.8% from the 241,566 enplanements in 2014.
 The Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2017–2021 categorized it as a non-hub primary commercial service facility.

 Facilities

 West Virginia International Yeager Airport covers 767 acre at an elevation of 947 ft above mean sea level.
 It has one asphalt runway, 5/23, 6,715 by 150 ft.

 Runway 5/23's heading is 235°.
 An Engineered Materials Arresting System (EMAS) was built at the end of Runway 5 to act as an equivalent to a 1,000 ft. runway safety area, as required by the FAA.
 Yeager's secondary runway 15/33, now taxiway C, was headed 335° and was 4750 ft long.
 It was mostly used by general aviation.

-In the year ending August 31, 2018 the airport had 30,700 aircraft operations, an average of 84 per day: 38% general aviation, 45% air taxi, 14% military, and 4% airline.
-In August 2018, 62 aircraft were based at this airport: 30 single-engine, 13 multi-engine, 4 jet, 7 helicopter, and 8 military.
+In the year ending November 30, 2022 the airport had 38,083 aircraft operations, an average of 104 per day: 63% general aviation, 13% air taxi, 15% military, and 9% airline.
+In November 2022, 66 aircraft were based at this airport: 31 single-engine, 6 multi-engine, 4 jet, 17 helicopter, and 8 military.

+In 2021 the Marshall University's Bill Noe Flight School was founded at the West Virginia Yeager International Airport.
+The school, named after the former COO of NetJets, Bill Noe, features a 12,000 sq ft. academic building, a hangar, and an aircraft parking apron.